GaiAma/array-to-map/readme.md

 Type: `string`<br>
 Default: `id`

-If your objects don't contain an id property or you want to map them to a different property specify as second argument
+If your objects don't contain an id property or you want to map them to a different key specify as second argument

 ## License